wso2/docs-is/en/docs/develop/enable-verification-for-user-profile-updates.md

-# Enable Mobile Number Verification for an Updated Mobile Number
+# Enable Verification for User Profile Updates

+This page guides you through verifying a user's details when the user profile is updated with values for mobile number or email address.

+## Mobile number verification

 This feature enables mobile number verification when the user updates the user profile with a new mobile number, so that the new mobile number can be taken into consideration for all further activities performed by the user.